Understand your pension

 If your goverment employment ends

-If you end your government employment your occupational pension will be managed by the various pension institutions such as us, SPV, and Kåpan Pensioner until you retire and start to withdraw your pension.
+If you end your government employment your occupational pension will be managed by the various pension institutions such as us, SPV, Kåpan Pensioner and/or other insurers until you retire and start to withdraw your pension.

 Your occupational pension looks different depending on when you were born

-The occupational pension varies depending on when you were born.
-In general, you belong to Section II in the PA 16 occupational pensions agreement if you were born before 1988.
-If you were born in 1988 or later, you belong to Section I in PA 16.
+The occupational pension varies depending on which year you were born.
+In general, you belong to Section 2 in the PA 16 occupational pensions agreement if you were born before 1988.
+If you were born in 1988 or later, you belong to Section 1 in PA 16.